 Humanist Giving Coordinator

 AJ lives in suburban Chicago, where she enjoys lake walks, classical music, and all life throws her way.
 She is passionate about the work of Foundation Beyond Belief.
-She balances life with her children, her busy husband, and always finding another cause to expend her energy.
+That passion translates into a true commitment to the important work of Foundation Beyond Belief, which has added significantly to her life.
 A lifelong humanist, she has worked extensively within the Humanistic Jewish movement.
 She has worked as a geologist, a historic preservation researcher, and a teen organizer.

 Beyond Belief Network Coordinator